brunocbr/zettel-composer/README.md

 ### Quotes and text fragments ###

-A note may contain a single quote and then be included in the main text:
+You may create a note (`1235`) containing but a quote or fragment of text.
+You can then quote its actual contents in another note with this:

 ```
 > [[1235]]